teddyjesus/predictingSongGenre/README.md

 8. Tempo
 9. Liveness

-I optimized two tree-based models to predict the genre of a song based on their audio features.
+Based on these audio features, I optimized two tree-based models to predict the genre of a song.
 If you would like to learn more about the aforementioned metrics, please go to

 https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/